-- (B) Method 2 CRA shall be performed by following standard practice dictated by the Vermont Department of Hhealth using the calculations provided in Appendix E. - (3) Method 3 SSRA.
-A PRP may elect to perform a site-specific risk assessment.
-The Method 3 SSRA determines if an incremental lifetime cancer risk of 10-6 or a hazard index of 1.0 is exceeded.
-The exposure assumptions and risk assessment shall be submitted and reviewed by the Vermont Department of Health. - (h) Groundwater analytical results.
-All detected compound concentrations shall be compared to the Vermont Groundwater Enforcement Standards. - (i) Drinking water analytical results.
-All detected compound concentrations shall be compared to the Vermont Groundwater Enforcement Standards or, when available, the Vermont Action Levels. - (1) Surface water analytical results.
-All detected compound concentrations shall be compared to the Vermont Water Quality Standards. - (j) Sediment analytical results.
-All detected compound concentrations shall be compared to the Threshold Effect Concentration (TEC) and Probable Effects Concentration (PEC) provided in Appendix A. - (e) Data evaluation for specific contaminant classes, as detailed in Appendix F.- - (1) Some chemicals are members of the same family or group and have been shown to exhibit similar toxicological properties; however, each chemical may differ in the degree of toxicity.
-In such instances, When analyzing classes of contaminants such as dioxins, polycyclic aromatic hydrocarbons (PAHs) and polychlorinated biphenyls (PCBs), a toxicity equivalence factor (TEF) or relative potency factor (RPF) shall be applied to convert the reported concentration of each member of the group to a toxicity equivalence quotient (TEQ) relative to the toxicity of the index chemical for the group.
+- (1) When analyzing classes of contaminants such as dioxins, polycyclic aromatic hydrocarbons (PAHs) and polychlorinated biphenyls (PCBs), a toxicity equivalence factor (TEF) or relative potency factor (RPF) shall be applied to convert the reported concentration of each member of the group to a toxicity equivalence quotient (TEQ) relative to the toxicity of the index chemical for the group.
 The index chemical is assigned a TEF of 1.
-Total TEQ for a sample shall then be compared to the value for the index chemical. - (2) Evaluating classes of contaminants such as dDioxins, carcinogenic polycyclic aromatic hydrocarbons (cPAHs), and polychlorinated biphenyls (PCBs) shall be reported as follows: - (A) Dioxins, furans, and dioxin-like PCBs.
-Soil and sediment results must be compared to (2,3,7,8) tetrachlorodibenzo-p-dioxin (TCDD) toxic equivalency as follows: - (i) Laboratory results must include the 2,3,7,8-TCDD TEFs employed, raw concentrations and TEQ values for each individual dioxin-like compound.
-The TEFs TEF are found in Appendix F of this rule.

-- (ii) For dioxin-like compounds that are non-detect, a value equal to one half the reported MDL shall be used to calculate the TEQ. - (iii) The total TEQ per sample shall be reported. - (B) Carcinogenic polycyclic aromatic hydrocarbons Polycyclic Aromatic Hydrocarbons (cPAHs). cPAHs shall be evaluated as follows: - (i) Soil analytical results for cPAHs shall be reported as benzo(a)pyrene TEQ. - (ii) For cPAH compounds that are non-detect, a value equal to one half the reported MDL shall be used for calculating the TEQ.
-Relative potency factors are found in Appendix F. - (iii) Sediment analytical results shall be compared to the individual PAH in Appendix A.

-Sediment analytical results shall be compared to the individual PAH in Appendix A. Relative potency factors are found in Appendix F. - (C) Polychlorinated biphenylsBiphenyls (PCBs).
-Analytical results for PCBs shall be evaluated as follows: - (i) If results are analyzed as PCB Aroclors, analytical results shall be summedtotaled and used to express estimate total PCBs and compared to the VSS, or VGES, or VIS, as applicable. - (ii) If PCBs are reported as homologs, the sum of all homologs will be used as an estimate of total PCBs and shall be compared to the VSSs located in Appendix A, or appropriate groundwater enforcement standards or VISs.
-If PCBs are reported as congeners, dioxin-like congeners shall be segregated and assessed and included in estimates of 2,3,7,8-TCDD TEQ, per the above section.
+Total TEQ for a sample shall then be compared to the value for the index chemical. - (2) Dioxins, carcinogenic polycyclic aromatic hydrocarbons (cPAHs), and polychlorinated biphenyls (PCBs) shall be reported as follows: - (A) Dioxins, furans, and dioxin-like PCBs.
+Soil and sediment results must be compared to (2,3,7,8) tetrachlorodibenzo-p-dioxin (TCDD) toxic equivalency as follows: - (i) Laboratory results must include the 2,3,7,8-TCDD TEFs employed, raw concentrations and TEQ values for each individual dioxin-like compound. - (ii) For dioxin-like compounds that are non-detect, a value equal to one half the reported MDL shall be used to calculate the TEQ. - (iii) The total TEQ per sample shall be reported. - (B) Carcinogenic polycyclic aromatic hydrocarbons (cPAHs). cPAHs shall be evaluated as follows: - (i) Soil analytical results for cPAHs shall be reported as benzo(a)pyrene TEO. - (ii) For cPAH compounds that are non-detect, a value equal to one half the reported MDL shall be used for calculating the TEQ. - (iii) Sediment analytical results shall be compared to the individual PAH in Appendix A. - (C) Polychlorinated biphenyls (PCBs).
+Analytical results for PCBs shall be evaluated as follows: - (i) If results are analyzed as PCB Aroclors, analytical results shall be summed and used to express total PCBs and compared to the VSS, VGES, or VIS, as applicable. - (ii) If PCBs are reported as homologs, the sum of all homologs will be used as an estimate of total PCBs and shall be compared to the VSSs located in Appendix A, or appropriate groundwater enforcement standards or VISs.
+If PCBs are reported as congeners, dioxin-like congeners shall be segregated and assessed and included in estimates

+- of 2,3,7,8-TCDD TEQ, per the above section.
 Non-dioxin-like congeners shall be summed and compared to the VSS. - (iii) If PCBs are included in a Method 2 CRA, PCB Aroclor and homolog concentrations shall be added to the concentration for PCBs.
-PCB congener data shall be separated as described above. - (iv) The total PCBs will be evaluated for noncancer hazard based on the noncancer toxicity value of Aroclor 1254. - (f) Data quality assurance/quality control analytical results.
-Data Quality Assurance/Quality Control Analytical Results.

-- (1) Depending on site-specific conditions and quality assurance/ quality control (QA/QC) objectives included in the QA/QC Planplan, a trip blank, a method blank, and a duplicate sample may be required. - (2) If field analytical methods are approved in the work plan, the Secretary may require that a subset of samples be analyzed at a fixed base laboratory. - (3) Additional QA/QC samples (e.g., field blanks) may be required by the Secretary depending on the complexity of the investigation or sampling methods used. - (4) Any deviations from QA/QC procedures or acceptable limits shall be identified. - Only data that meets quality assurance quality control (QA/QC) criteria specified in the QA/QC Plan will be accepted.
+PCB congener data shall be separated as described above. - (iv) The total PCBs will be evaluated for noncancer hazard based on the noncancer toxicity value of Aroclor 1254. - (f) Data quality assurance/quality control analytical results. - (1) Depending on site-specific conditions and quality assurance/ quality control (QA/QC) objectives included in the QA/QC Plan, a trip blank, a method blank, and a duplicate sample may be required. - (2) If field analytical methods are approved in the work plan, the Secretary may require that a subset of samples be analyzed at a fixed base laboratory. - (3) Additional QA/QC samples (e.g., field blanks) may be required by the Secretary depending on the complexity of the investigation or sampling methods used. - (4) Any deviations from QA/QC procedures or acceptable limits shall be identified. - Only data that meets quality assurance quality control (QA/QC) criteria specified in the QA/QC Plan will be accepted.